 Silenced weapons can get incredibly silent.
 Of course, almost any weapon can be silenced with a simple addition of the suppressor (silencer).
-Silenced weapons are mostly not quite enough to prevent anyone from hearing it for a city block.
-For comparison, the modern handgun produces 156 to 168 dB when firing without a suppressor, and 117 to 140 dB when firing with one fitted.
-The bigger the caliber, the louder the sound emitted when It is fired.
+Silenced weapons are mostly not enough to prevent anyone from hearing them for a city block.
+For comparison, the modern handgun produces 156 to 168 dB when firing without a suppressor and 117 to 140 dB when firing with one fitted.
+The bigger the caliber, the louder the sound emitted when fired.

 There are a lot of solutions at the market for silencing weapons but, a general rule of the thumb is that the larger the cartridge you fire, the louder the gun, and thus, the louder the gun when suppressed.
-This is due to the fundamentals of a firearm, which is basically the combustion of gunpowder that produces a gas that drives a bullet down a barrel that is barely larger than Its diameter.
+This is due to the fundamentals of a firearm, which is the combustion of gunpowder that produces a gas that drives a bullet down a barrel that is barely larger than Its diameter.

 How does suppressor work?

-How efficient suppressor will also depend on the cartridge you use.
-Hence, the sound level of a suppressed gun is entirely dependant on Its caliber.
-This is why the most silent guns in the world are usually chambered in small calibers like .22lr for instance.
+How efficient the suppressor is will also depend on the cartridge you use.
+Hence, the sound level of a suppressed gun depends entirely on Its caliber.
+This is why the most silent firearms in the world are usually chambered in small calibers like .22lr, for instance.

 To understand how it works, you need to go back to the fundamentals of a firearm.
-Basically, it’s important to remember that the combustion of gunpowder that produces a gas that drives a bullet down a barrel that is barely larger than its diameter.
+It’s important to remember that the combustion of gunpowder produces a gas that drives a bullet down a barrel that is barely larger than its diameter.
 And when the said bullet reaches the end of the barrel, guess what happens to the gas behind It?

-That’s right, It escapes into the surrounding air.
-This is why there is smoke coming out of the barrel when a gun is fired.
+That’s right; It escapes into the surrounding air.
+This is why smoke comes out of the barrel when a gun is fired.
 It’s like releasing a balloon full of air in an instant.
 The sudden release of the balloon’s gases causes a sound to be emitted.